zzuzjl/lowendscript/readme.md

  - MySQL (v5.5+ without Innodb, configured for lowend VPS)
  - PHP-FPM (v5.3+ with APC installed and configured)
  - exim4 (light mail server)
  - nginx (v1.2+ from dotdeb, configured for lowend VPS.
-Change worker_processes number in /etc/nginx/nginx.conf according to number of your CPUs)
+Change worker_processes in nginx.conf according to number of CPUs)
  - vim, nano, mc, htop, iftop & iotop

 Includes sample nginx config files for PHP sites.
 You can create a basic site shell (complete with nginx vhost) like this:

 ./setup-debian.sh site example.com

 When running the iptables or dropbear install you must specify a SSH port.
 Remember, port 22 is the default.
-It's recomended that you change this from 22 just to save server load from attacks on that port.
+It's recommended that you change this from 22 just to save server load from attacks on that port.

-## Usage (in recomended order)
+## Usage (in recommended order)

 ### Warning!
 This script will overwrite previous configs during reinstallation.

 	wget --no-check-certificate https://raw.github.com/Xeoncross/lowendscript/master/setup-debian.sh
 	chmod +x setup-debian.sh
-	./setup-debian.sh dotdeb # not required if using Ubuntu ./setup-debian.sh locale # for OpenVZ
+	./setup-debian.sh dotdeb # not required if using Ubuntu ./setup-debian.sh system
-	./setup-debian.sh system
 	./setup-debian.sh dropbear [port]
 	./setup-debian.sh iptables [port]